The Press Corps

 TEEN EDITORIAL STAFF

-The Teen Editorial Staff is made up of 5 teens who curate the review portion of the TeenTix blog.
+The Teen Editorial Staff is a group of teens who curate the review portion of the TeenTix blog.
 Editorial Staff members decide which art events to cover each month, then assign teen writers to review them.
 Editorial Staff members edit all teen writing before it is published on the TeenTix blog.

 The TeenTix Newsroom is a group of teen writers led by the Teen Editorial Staff.